 Minimalist wardrobe guide: how to build a capsule wardrobe and create a daily uniform

-Are you eager to save time, money and energy with a well-curated closet made up of intentional purchases of essential items that compliment your shape, aesthetic, and lifestyle?
+Want to save time, money and energy with a well-curated closet of essential items that compliment your shape, aesthetic, and lifestyle?

 In this robust minimalist style guide we teach you everything you need to know about the popular capsule wardrobe and daily uniform concepts.
 Get ready to thoughtfully redesign your wardrobe with the perfect fit, fabrics, and colors for you.